Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 Why You Can Make Better Jira Dashboards With Visor

 Apps like Visor enable you to create better Jira dashboards.
-In Visor, you have a whole world of color coding opportunities and a greater degree of customization than in Jira.
+In Visor, you have a whole world of color coding opportunities and greater customization than in Jira.
 You can also share your live dashboard with anyone, even if they don’t have a Jira account.

 Creating dashboards using Jira data in Visor is easier and more intuitive.
 You also don’t need to find a specific gadget for each chart you want.

-Just add a chart, select the data points you want to report on, apply filters and color coding, drag-and-drop into place, and hey presto—you’ve got yourself a professional Jira dashboard without hours and hours of work.
+Just add a chart, select the data points you want to report on, apply filters and color coding, drag-and-drop into place, and hey, presto—you’ve got a professional Jira dashboard without hours and hours of work.

 You can then share this with anyone and create nuanced versions of the same dashboard for different audiences, including stakeholders without Jira access.